Neldv/LSA-assignment/README.md

 cd4_data <- metadata_flu %>% filter(name_formatted == "CD4_pos_T_cells" )

+#All measurements for CD4 T cells are in the same unit : % of parent cell population, therefore we won't include this column in our new dataframe.
 cd4_df <- cd4_data %>% select(donor_id, name_formatted, data)
 bmi_df<- distinct_data %>% select(donor_id, bmi)